The product was provided for free however the review is my honest opinion.

 Deep color depth and a nice ruby color.

-The aroma intensity was moderate even after swirling my glass.
+The intensity was aromatic after swirling my glass.
 The development was young-fruity and there was not a specific dominant aroma.
-I detected cocoa, spice, ripe dark fruit.
+I detected cassis, cocoa, spice, ripe dark fruit and slight oak.

 The Cabernet Sauvignon was dry, full-bodied, and the acidity was lively.
-The tannins were medium and slightly astringent, and I had rich mid-palate flavors with a long soft finish while tasting the wine.
+The tannins were medium and soft, I had rich mid-palate mouthfeel with a long soft lingering finish.

 Appellation/Region: Napa Valley